-To use this integration, you must have the Terminus Engage product (advertising) as part of your subscription.
+To use this integration, you must have Terminus Ad Experiences as part of your subscription.
 Additionally, you must have an active LinkedIn advertising account set up.
 For information on how to integrate your Terminus and LinkedIn advertising accounts, please reference this article.

 Tactic and Campaign Structure in Terminus

 In Terminus, a campaign is a group of one or more tactics that share a common identifying factor or goal.
 A tactic is what allows you define your unique advertising audience, delivers your creative set(s) to that audience, and allows you to set specific budgets for ad serving, etc. For more on the campaign and tactic structure in Terminus, check out this article.

 Whether you’re building a brand new campaign or adding a new tactic to an existing campaign, you’ll start off by clicking the “New Campaign/New Tactic” button, which is accessible on all of the main sections of the Ad Experiences navigation.
 You’ll then be directed to the the Campaign & Tactic Builder.

 After clicking on the "New Campaign/New Tactic” button, you will navigate to the Campaign & Tactic Builder page.
 The first step in the builder is to either create a new campaign, or add a new tactic to an existing campaign.
 If you would like to use our "copy from existing tactic" feature (which allows you to clone the setup of a previously created tactic and adjust as needed), you can select the orange link below the "Create a Campaign/Tactic" button, with the prompt "use the old Campaign Builder, instead."

 Building Your Campaign

 Step 1: Naming Your Campaign / Tactic & Selecting Audience Source

 Once you have clicked into the Campaign/Tactic builder, you can begin creating your new campaign/tactic as well as selecting the audience source.